kingzamzon/docs/docs/SDK/Explanation/LitActions/helloWorld.md

 const runLitAction = async () => {
   // you need an AuthSig to auth with the nodes
-  // this will get it from metamask or any browser wallet const authSig = await LitJsSdk.checkAndSignAuthMessage({ chain: "ethereum" });
+  // this will get it from MetaMask or any browser wallet const authSig = await LitJsSdk.checkAndSignAuthMessage({ chain: "ethereum" });

   const litNodeClient = new LitJsSdk.LitNodeClient({ litNetwork: "serrano" });